Worldwide Shipping - Secured Payment - Certificate of Authenticity

 Kifouli Dossou

-As a Gèlèdé master-artisan, the practice of Kifouli Dossou finds its origins in the cultural ideologies of Fon & Yorùba.
-Llinked through history, tradition and language to the Kingdom of Dahomey.The oral tradition of Gèlèdé, one of West Africa’s crown jewels, is inscribed by UNESCO on the List of Humanity’s Intangible Cultural Heritage.
+As a Gèlèdé master-artisan, the practice of Kifouli Dossou finds its origins in the cultural ideologies of Fon & Yorùba. linked through history, tradition and language to the Kingdom of Dahomey.The oral tradition of Gèlèdé, one of West Africa’s crown jewels, is inscribed by UNESCO on the List of Humanity’s Intangible Cultural Heritage.

 Louis Oké-Agbo

-In his practice, Oké-Agbo pioneers a hybrid form of creative expression that speaks to the rich historical traditions of his native land.
+In his practice, Louis Oké-Agbo pioneers a hybrid form of creative expression that speaks to the rich historical traditions of his native land.
 Masterfully blurring the lines between painting and fine art photography, his otherworldly images are formed through a process of superimposition and the affixing of various endemic textural elements.

 Léonce Raphaël Agbodjelou